A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Pillars of Trustworthy, Fair, and Efficient Socio-Technical Control

 \item \emph{Independence of irrelevant alternatives (IIA):} The social ordering of two allocations $x$ and $y$, i.e., which allocation of the two attains higher social welfare, depends only on the users' rewards at $x$ and $y$ and not on the rewards of other allocations\footnote{(IIA) is the most often critiqued axiom of social choice theory.
 However, in addition to its basic premise, (IIA) has an important connection to \emph{strategy-proofness}: under additional mild conditions, an allocation rule is strategy-proof if and only if it maximizes a social welfare function satisfying (IIA)~\citep{satterthwaite1975strategy}.}.

-\item \emph{Comparability:} Assumptions on how to compare the rewards of different users range from the weakest requirement of \emph{ordinal non-comparability (ONC)}, which considers rewards as ordinal and not interpersonally comparable; to the strongest requirement of \emph{perfect comparability (PC)}, which considers that rewards are perfectly comparable on a common absolute scale. \end{itemize}
+\item \emph{Comparability:} Assumptions on how to compare the rewards of different users range from the weakest requirement of \emph{ordinal non-comparability (ONC)}, which considers rewards as ordinal\footnote{\emph{Ordinal rewards} express rankings of allocations: they tell if an allocation is preferred over another, but not by how much. \emph{Cardinal rewards} additionally express preference intensities in relative terms: for any three allocations $x$, $y$, $z$, they quantify the reward difference between $x$ and $y$ relative to the difference between $x$ and $z$; cf.~\cite{shilov2025welfare} for the formal definitions.} and not interpersonally comparable; to the strongest requirement of \emph{perfect comparability (PC)}, which considers that rewards are perfectly comparable on a common absolute scale. \end{itemize}

 Depending on the adopted comparability requirement, there is either no possibility, a unique possibility, or a restricted set of possibilities to jointly satisfy (P) and (IIA)~\citep[Theorem~1]{shilov2025welfare}.
 Remarkably, the \emph{weakest} comparability requirement for which it becomes possible to satisfy (P) and (IIA) is \emph{cardinal non-comparability (CNC)}, which postulates that rewards are cardinally \emph{intrapersonally} comparable but \emph{interpersonally} non-comparable.
 Under (CNC), the \emph{unique} social welfare function satisfying (P) and (IIA) is the Nash welfare function~\eqref{eq:Nash-welfare}.
 The worst-case benchmark allocation $\bm{x^0}$ is important for this result, namely, without such a benchmark it is impossible to satisfy (P), (IIA), and (CNC).
-Intuitively, the benchmark allows making meaningful interpersonal trade-offs without making interpersonal comparisons; by comparing intrapersonal relative improvements to the benchmark.
-In light of the preceding discussion to regard heterogeneous urgency processes as interpesonally non-comparable, social choice theory thus provides strong foundations for adopting~\eqref{eq:Nash-welfare} as the social welfare function in dynamic resource allocation problems. \end{mdframed}
+Intuitively, the benchmark circumvents this impossibility because it acts as a common point with respect to which relative \emph{intrapersonal} improvements can be compared.
+In light of the preceding discussion to regard urgency of heterogeneous processes as interpesonally non-comparable, social choice theory thus provides strong foundations for adopting~\eqref{eq:Nash-welfare} as the social welfare function in dynamic resource allocation problems. \end{mdframed}